Datasets and Splits

 Cat with a Collar

-Detecting if you are Overfitting your Model can be tricky, which is why LandingLens offers the solution of splitting your images into different datasets during Model training.
+Detecting whether your model is overfitting can be tricky, which is why LandingLens offers the solution of splitting your images into different sets during model training.

 Set Splits in Image View

-After you've uploaded images to your Project, you can manually split images into different datasets, one at a time, when viewing an image.
+After you've uploaded images to your project, you can manually split images into different sets one at a time, when viewing an image.
 To do this:

-2. Click the image you want to add to a specific dataset.
+2. Click the image you want to assign to a specific set.

-3. Select the dataset you want to add the image to from the Splitdrop-down menu.
+3. Select the set you want to assign the image to from the Split drop-down menu.

 Select a Split

-After you've uploaded your images to your Project, you can manually split multiple images into different datasets.
+After you've uploaded images to your project, you can manually assign multiple images into a specific set at once.
+You can repeat this process for each set.
 To do this:

-2. Select the images you want to add to a specific dataset.
+2. Select the images you want to assign to a specific set.

 3. Click Options in the action bar near the bottom of the screen and select Set Split.
 (You may need to scroll to see this option.)